genevag/CMPUT404-assignment-webserver/README.md

 * Abram Hindle
 * Eddie Antonio Santos
+* Geneva Giang

+* User:phihag from http://stackoverflow.com/questions/10175134/last-modified-of-file-downloaded-does-not-match-its-http-header on 01-16-2016 (format to convert date to)

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html